MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 - To commit the dataflow to the Git repository, click on the source control icon in the top right corner.
 - Select all the changes you want to commit and click on commit.

 You now have a dataflow Gen2 with CI/CD and Git support.
-Suggested is to follow the best practices for working with CI/CD and Git integration in Fabric by follow the tutorial [here](/fabric/cicd/git-integration/manage-branches?tabs=azure-devops#scenario-2---develop-using-another-workspace).
+Suggested is to follow the best practices for working with CI/CD and Git integration in Fabric by following the tutorial [here](/fabric/cicd/git-integration/manage-branches?tabs=azure-devops#scenario-2---develop-using-another-workspace).

 Current limitations for CI/CD and Git integration support: